Skip to Content

 Advisers to the vice president remain concerned about the gap between the candidates on immigration.
 But they also cite recent polling showing Trump’s lead on the issue eroding since Harris took over from President Joe Biden at the top of the Democratic ticket – providing them an opportunity, they say, to amplify their message and close the gap further.

-Harris is expected to outline plans during her Arizona stop Friday that would make it even harder to lift border restrictions that have largely barred migrants from seeking asylum in the US, according to a senior campaign official.
+Harris outlined plans during her Arizona stop Friday that would make it even harder to lift border restrictions that have largely barred migrants from seeking asylum in the US.

 It’s the clearest example yet of the campaign doubling down on border security by embracing strict rules that have been condemned by some corners of the Democratic Party.
-Harris is expected to go a step further than President Joe Biden’s June executive action by making the threshold for lifting restrictions harder to reach, according to the senior campaign official.
+Harris would go a step further than President Joe Biden’s June executive action by making the threshold for lifting restrictions harder to reach.

 Earlier this year, Biden announced an executive action severely limiting the ability of migrants to seek asylum at the US southern border if they crossed unlawfully – a departure from decadeslong protocol.
 Immigrant advocates have likened the executive action to Trump-era policies.